UNESCO’s 5 Saudi World Heritage Sites you need to visit

 Sites on UNESCO World Heritage Sites’ Tentative List:

-These are the Saudi places UN is considering to nominate for the UNESCO World Heritage Site list.
+These are the Saudi places the UN is considering nominating for the UNESCO World Heritage Site list.

 1. Al-Faw Pre-Islamic City in Central Arabia